 The month May was named for the Greek Goddess Maia, who was identified with the Roman era goddess of fertility, Bona Dea(May Festivals), whose festival was held in May.
 Conversely, the Roman poet Ovid provides a second etymology, in which he says that the month of May is named for the maiores, Latin for “Elders,” and that the following month (June) is named for the iuniores, or “Young People”.

-May is designated as Mental Health Month.
-The theme for 2017 is “Risky Business”, bringing attention to the importance of addressing mental health symptoms early, and identifying when behaviors and habit can be unhealthy(May Festivals).
+May/May Festivals is designated as Mental Health Month.
+The theme for 2019 is “Risky Business”, bringing attention to the importance of addressing mental health symptoms early, and identifying when behaviors and habit can be unhealthy(May Festivals).
 Mental Health Month is also defined as a time when we all need to help reduce the stigma surrounding those afflicted with mental health issues.